Ahmed-Imam/memoryLeak/README.md

 To set up the application and reproduce the memory leak issue, follow these steps:

-1. Start the application with the command: `yarn start`
+1. Start the application with the command: `yarn install` then `yarn start`
-2. Fire up your emulator.
+2. Fire up your Android emulator and run the app.
-3. Within the application, navigate to the home screen.
+3. Navigate to the home screen.
-4. Interact with different tabs and allow notifications from the LeakCanary app.
+4. Interact with different tabs
+5. Allow notifications from the LeakCanary app.
-5. Navigate to a different screen, return back, and switch between tabs.
+6. Navigate to a different screen, return back, and switch between tabs and screens.

 After these steps, you should start receiving memory leak notifications from the LeakCanary app.
 Below is an example: